shakked/Command-for-Instagram/Analytics Pro.md

 ##Global Top Hashtags
 [Global Top Hashtags Screencast](https://youtu.be/4yp_YWUqtPU?t=17m2s)

-See the top hashtags in over 60 different countries and 110 different timezones.
+We analyzed data on thousands of Instagram accounts to build this feature.
+It lets you see the top hashtags in over 60 different countries and 110 different timezones.
+Truthfully, every country is different--rather, every city and town is different.
+If your company, brand, or audience is based out of LA, you will likely have very different hashtags than if your company was based out of London.
+Luckily, we analyze the top hashtags in different timezones and countries to help you better optimize your posts.
+If we notice that a certain hashtag is doing very well in one country, you'll be able to see that using this analytic.

 ##Exporter
 [Exporter Screencast](https://youtu.be/4yp_YWUqtPU?t=19m22s)